 You'll find a range of accommodation options at The Criterion Rockhampton, from classic pub style hotel to modern motel.
 Book online today.

-The Criterion Hotel is an iconic symbol in the history of Hotels in Australia.
-Its famous cousin the 'Breaky Creek’ Brisbane was built in the same year 1889 with very similar architecture, the Criterion having one extra floor.
-Following the Canoona gold rush of the 1850’s the embryo of the Criterion Hotel, Palmers store was situated on the banks of the Fitzroy River opposite the present Criterion.
+The Criterion is an iconic symbol in the history of Hotels in Australia.
+Its famous cousin the ‘Breakky Creek’ Brisbane was built in same year 1889 with very similar architechture, the Criterion having one extra floor.
+Following the Canoona gold rush of the 1850’s the embryo of the Criterion Hotel, Palmers store was situated on the banks of the Fitzroy River opposite the Criterion.

-1856 saw the construction of the Bush Inn 'where The Criterion now stands' by Robert Parker of Gayndah.
+1856 saw the construction of the Bush Inn (where the Criterion now stands) by Robert Parker of Gayndah.
 The eldest daughter of Parker, Dorinda Anne married George Silus Curtis a promising real estate agent, auctioneer and aspiring politician.
-Dorinda Anne was inspired to erect a ‘public house of splendor and class’ and after several journeys overseas The Criterion Hotel was constructed in 1889, the tender price reading ‘just a little over ten thousand pounds’.
+Dorinda Anne was inspired to erect a ‘public house of splendour and class’ and after several journeys overseas The Criterion Hotel was constructed in 1889, the tender price reading ‘just a little over ten thousands pounds’.

-Since construction in 1889 ‘The Cri’ has been a family operation, originally the Parker-Curtis families, The Smith family 1922 to 1982, Balkin, Gill, Tourish and from 1991 the Turnbull family.
-The Turnbull family are proud to have been owners since 1991 and are continually seeking new avenues to ensure the longevity of this Australian Icon.
-Four generations of the Turnbull family currently reside at 'The Cri'.
+Since construction in 1889 ‘The Cri’ has often been a family operation, originally the Parker-Curtis families, the Smith family 1922 to 1982, Balkin, Gill and Tourish and from 1991 the Turnbull family.